privacy policy

 from solpbc.org: almost nothing

-when you visit solpbc.org, our hosting provider (Cloudflare / GitHub Pages) collects standard server logs — your IP address, pages visited, browser type, and timestamp. this is inherent in how the web works.
+when you visit solpbc.org, our hosting provider — Cloudflare — collects standard edge server logs (IP address, pages visited, browser type, timestamp). this is inherent in how the web works.
+Cloudflare's collection and handling of these logs is described in the Cloudflare privacy policy under "end users."

 sol pbc does not access these logs for analytics or any other purpose. we don't use Google Analytics, tracking pixels, cookies, or any other tracking technology on solpbc.org.